hashicorp/packer/website/source/docs/builders/digitalocean.html.md

 - `private_networking` (boolean) - Set to `true` to enable private networking for the droplet being created.
 This defaults to `false`, or not enabled.

+- `monitoring` (boolean) - Set to `true` to enable monitoring for the droplet being created.
+This defaults to `false`, or not enabled.

 - `snapshot_name` (string) - The name of the resulting snapshot that will appear in your account.
 This must be unique.
 To help make this unique, use a function like `timestamp` (see [configuration